keenanromain/AWS-CLF-C02-Study-Guide/README.md

 QuickSight is a serverless Machine Learning-based business intelligence tool to create interactive dashboards to visually represent data.

+DocumentDB is an AWS-implementation of MongoDB.
+It is a NoSQL database that is fully managed, highly available, with data replication across three AZs.
+DocumentDB storage automatically grows in increments of 10GBs.
+Automatically scales to workloads with millions of requests per second.

+Neptune is a fully managed graph database. popular graph dataset examples include social networks (Instagram, Facebook, Tiktok, etc.) or knowledge graphs (Wikipedia).
+Neptune is highly available across 3 AZs with up to 15 read replicas.
+Can store up to billions of relations and query the graph with millisecond latency.

 --------
 **Rekognition** is used to find objects, people, text, scenes in images and videos using Machine Learning.
 It can do facial analysis and facial search to do user verification and people counting.